Northern pike: Aggression

 The northern pike is a relatively aggressive species, especially with regard to feeding.
 For example, when food sources are scarce, cannibalism develops, starting around five weeks in a small percentage of populations.
 This cannibalism occurs when the ratio of predator to prey is two to one.
 One can expect this because when food is scarce, Northern pike fight for survival, such as turning on smaller pike to feed; this is seen in other species such as tiger salamanders.
 Usually, pike tend to feed on smaller fish, such as the banded killifish.
 However, when pike exceed 700 mm long, they feed on larger fish.

 Because of cannibalism when food is short, pike suffer a fairly high young mortality rate.
 Cannibalism is more prevalent in cool summers, as the upcoming pike have slow growth rates in that season and might not be able to reach a size to deter the larger pike.
 Cannibalism is likely to arise in low growth and low food conditions.
 Pike do not discriminate siblings well, so cannibalism between siblings is likely.

 Aggression also arises from a need for space.
 Young pike tend to have their food stolen by larger pike.
 Pike are aggressive if not given enough space because they are territorial.
 They use a form of foraging known as ambush foraging.
 Unlike species such as perch, pike undergo bursts of energy instead of actively chasing down prey.
 As such, a fair amount of inactive time occurs until they find prey.
 Hunting efficiency decreases with competition; the larger the pike, the larger the area controlled by that particular pike.
 An inverse relation to vegetation density and pike size exists, which is due to the possibility of cannibalism from the largest pike.
 This makes sense, as the smaller pike need more vegetation to avoid being eaten.
 Large pike do not have this worry and can afford the advantage of a large line of sight.
 They prefer a tree structure habitat.

 There has been at least one instance of a pike attacking a dog.
+Attacks on humans are exceptionally rare but not unheard of.
+In Summer 2026 a child in Finland had their foot bitten by what was identified as a pike.

 Pike are occasionally preyed upon by otters.